hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 ```
 ---

-#### Example 4: Wrapping the WrappedComponent with other elements
+### Example 4: Wrapping the Wrapped Component with other elements

 You can wrap the WrappedComponent with other components and elements for styling, layout or other purposes.

 Example: Wrapping for styling purposes
 ```
 const cssHOC = (WrappedComponent) => {
   return class StyledComponent extends React.Component {